 A Physiotherapist is a medical professional who can help you recover from injury, reduce pain and stiffness and increase mobility.
 They typically work in a team along with a GP and other medical professionals to assess the level of your osteoarthritis and help formulate a treatment plan that considers your lifestyle, activities and general health.
 Treatment plans can include exercise programs to improve your mobility and strengthen your muscles, joint manipulation and mobilisation to reduce your pain and stiffness as well as muscle re-education to improve your control.1

 An Anaesthetist is a medical professional who administers a form of anaesthetic prior to surgery to remove the natural response to pain.
-The role of an Anaesthetist is to inform you about the type of anaesthetic appropriate for your type of knee surgery, whether a medication will be given prior to the anaesthetic to prevent nausea, reduce stomach acid or help you relax, and how pain will be managed post-surgery.
-Besides this, the Anaesthetist will remain present for the entire duration of your knee surgery to ensure that there are no life-threatening reactions to the administered anaesthetic.
+The role of an Anaesthetist is to inform you about the type of anaesthetic appropriate for your type of hip surgery, whether a medication will be given prior to the anaesthetic to prevent nausea, reduce stomach acid or help you relax, and how pain will be managed post-surgery.
+Besides this, the Anaesthetist will remain present for the entire duration of your hip surgery to ensure that there are no life-threatening reactions to the administered anaesthetic.

 Nurses play an important role in the operating theatre.
 They are responsible for preparing you for surgery and ensuring all the necessary instruments and equipment are available and ready.
 During surgery, nurses work closely with your orthopaedic surgeon to ensure a smooth operation.
 They are required to be one step ahead of the surgeon at all times as they hand them the next instrument along the workflow.
 Nurses are required to stay up to date with new instruments, techniques and products that may be used by the many orthopaedic surgeons with whom they work.